 - "Foster youth" means any of the following: - 1.
 A child who is the subject of a petition filed pursuant to California Welfare and Institutions Code ("WIC") section 309 (whether or not the child has been removed from the child's home by juvenile court). - 2.
 A child who is the subject of a petition filed pursuant WIC section 602, has been removed from the child's home by the juvenile court, and is in foster care. - 3.
 A nonminor under the transition jurisdiction of the juvenile court, as described in WIC section 450, who satisfies all of the following criteria: - a.
 The nonminor has attained 18 years of age while under an order of foster care placement by the juvenile court. - b.
 The nonminor is in foster care under the placement and care responsibility of the county welfare department, county probation department, Indian tribe, consortium of tribes, or tribal organization. - c.
 The nonminor is participating in a transitional independent living case plan. - 4.
-A dependent child of the court of an Indian tribe, consortium of tribes, or tribal organization who is the subject of a petition filed in the tribal court.1
+A dependent child of the court of an Indian tribe, consortium of tribes, or tribal organization who is the subject of a petition filed in the tribal court.1 - 5.
+A child who is the subject of a voluntary placement agreement, as defined in WIC section 11400. - "Former juvenile court school student" means a student who, upon completion of the student's second year of high school, transfers from a juvenile court school to an LCER school. - "Child of a military family" refers to a student who resides in the household of an active duty military member.

-1 The NSLA shall not require an Indian tribe or tribal court representative to certify that any student is a dependent of an Indian tribe, consortium of tribes, or tribal organization.
+1 LCER shall not require an Indian tribe or tribal court representative to certify that any student is a dependent of an Indian tribe, consortium of tribes, or tribal organization.

-- 5. A child who is the subject of a voluntary placement agreement, as defined in WIC section 11400. - "Former juvenile court school student" means a student who, upon completion of the student's second year of high school, transfers from a juvenile court school to the NSLA. - "Child of a military family" refers to a student who resides in the household of an active duty military member. - "Currently Migratory Child" refers to a child who, within the last 12-months, has moved with a parent, guardian, or other person having custody to the NSLA from another Local Educational Agency ("LEA"), either within California or from another state, so that the child or a member of the child's immediate family might secure temporary or seasonal employment in an agricultural or fishing activity, and whose parents or guardians have been informed of the child's eligibility for migrant education services.
+- "Currently Migratory Child" refers to a child who, within the last 12-months, has moved with a parent, guardian, or other person having custody to LCER from another Local Educational Agency ("LEA"), either within California or from another state, so that the child or a member of the child's immediate family might secure temporary or seasonal employment in an agricultural or fishing activity, and whose parents or guardians have been informed of the child's eligibility for migrant education services.
 This includes a child who, without the parent/guardian, has continued to migrate annually to secure temporary or seasonal employment in an agricultural or fishing activity. - "Student participating in a newcomer program" means a student who is participating in a program designed to meet the academic and transitional needs of newly arrived immigrant students that has as a primary objective the development of English language proficiency.